Grain drying: History

-The era of industrial-scale grain drying, involving millions of tons of grain dried by fuel-powered or electric-powered dryers, began routinely in the post-World War II era.
-Its advent was necessary for the widespread adoption of combine harvesting in all regions, including humid and higher-latitude cooler ones.
-Unlike traditional cereal grain harvesting, which involved shocking (stooking) and air drying for weeks before threshing, combining eliminates this intermediate drying step.
-As recently as the 1930s, when Cyrus McCormick III documented the mechanization of grain harvesting in his seminal work, The Century of the Reaper, combine design was already substantially advanced.
-However, grain moisture remained a significant barrier to the widespread adoption of combining.
-The broader advancements in mechanized bulk materials handling during the mid-20th century were interconnected with these novel systems.
-This included developments in trucking, power farming equipment, roadbuilding, electrification, and the distribution infrastructure for LPG and fuel oil.
-All these factors, acting in concert, were essential to enable the era of affordable, abundant grain production with extensive mechanization and minimal labor per ton.
+The era in which millions of tons of grain are dried by fuel-powered or electric-powered dryers at industrial scale as a routine matter of course did not begin until the postwar era after World War II.
+Its advent was necessary for the advent of ubiquitous combine harvesting in all regions, even humid ones and higher-latitude cooler ones, as combining involves no time interval between reaping and threshing, unlike traditional harvesting of cereal grains, which involved shocking (stooking) the grain and allowing it to air dry for weeks in an intermediate step before threshing.
+As recently as the 1930s, when Cyrus McCormick III wrote his seminal history of the mechanization of grain harvesting (The Century of the Reaper), the mechanical prowess of combine design had already become substantially advanced, but the moisture of the grain still represented a great barrier to extending combining to ubiquity.
+The general sweep of advancement of mechanized bulk materials handling that occurred in the mid-20th century was of a piece with these other interrelated aspects of novel systems, including greatly advanced trucking, power farming equipment, roadbuilding, electrification, distribution infrastructure for LPG and fuel oil, and so on.
+All of these factors acting in concert were necessary to make possible the era in which humans produce grain in affordable abundance with extensive mechanization and very little labor per ton.